Copy a disk image with progress indicator —30 September 2015

 Key points:

-• pv is a tool to monitor the progress of data through a pipe.
-The -s 4G flag is the estimated size of the data to transfer.
-This value should match the size of the disk, and it’s used by the progress indicator calculation and display.
+flag is the estimated size of the data to transfer.
+This value should match the size of the disk, and it’s used by the progress indicator calculation and display.- The first

 When doing the reverse, before writing an image file back to disk, double-check the destination disk first.
 The specified disk will be overwritten, its previous data will not be recoverable.